Table of Contents

 There are several types of brokerage accounts, and the type you choose will depend on what you’re trying to accomplish.

-- Full-service brokerage firms not only allow clients to trade securities, they may also offer financial consulting and other services — though the price may be steep, compared to the other options here.
+• Full-service brokerage firms allow clients to trade securities and may also offer financial consulting and other services, though the fees tend to be higher than the other options.

-- Discount brokerage firms typically charge lower fees than full-service, but as a result clients don’t have access to additional financial consulting or planning services.
+• Discount brokerage firms typically charge lower fees than full-service, but as a result clients typically don’t have access to additional financial consulting or planning services.

-- Online brokerage firms are typically online-only, allowing clients to sign up, transfer money, and make trades through their website.
-These firms typically offer the lowest fees.
+• Online brokerage firms are typically online-only, allowing clients to sign up, transfer money, and make trades through their website.
+These firms also tend to offer low fees, and in fact many discount brokerages have evolved to operate as online brokerage firms.

-The accounts above are known as cash accounts: You must buy securities with funds you put in your account ahead of time.
+The accounts with these brokerages are typically cash accounts: You must buy securities with funds you put in your account ahead of time.

 Before working with an individual investment advisor or a firm and opening a cash or margin account, it can be a good idea to run a check on their background.
 The Financial Industry Regulatory Authority (FINRA) offers online broker checks where you can enter a broker’s name, or the name of a firm, to learn whether a broker is registered to sell securities, offer investment advice, or both.